Traci Lords: 1984–1986: Start of career

-During late May 1986 (around three weeks after Lords's 18th birthday), authorities were informed that she had been underage when she appeared in the porn movies.
-She had lied (according to Lords, it was a "white lie") to law enforcement, photographers, producers, directors, co-workers, and the general public for two years.
-The owners of her movie agency and X-Citement Video, Inc. were arrested (see United States v.
-X-Citement Video, Inc.).
-She was taken into protective custody and hired high-profile lawyer Leslie Abramson.
-On July 10, district attorney's investigators searched Lords' Redondo Beach home as well as the Sun Valley offices of Vantage International Productions (a major producer of adult movies) and the Sherman Oaks offices of modeling agent Jim South.
-South and other industry officials said that Lords, who was seeking employment, provided a California driver's license, a U.S. passport, and a birth certificate, which stated that her name was Kristie Nussman and gave a birth date of November 17, 1962.
-Leslie Jay, a spokeswoman for Penthouse publisher Bob Guccione, also said Lords showed identification indicating that she was older than 18 before the illicit photos for the September 1984 issue were taken.
-When investigators used Lords's fake birth certificate and fake state identification cards to locate the real Kristie Nussman, Nussman said that her birth certificate had been stolen a few years earlier and that an impostor had apparently forged her name on official forms.
-Two adults who knew Lords, but who requested anonymity, said they saw her picture in the adult magazine Velvet during July 1984 and telephoned the district attorney's office to inform authorities that she was underage, but that an investigator told them, "There isn't anything we can do about it."
+In May 1986, around three weeks after Lords's 18th birthday, authorities were informed that she had been underage when she appeared in the porn movies and that she had lied to law enforcement, photographers, producers, directors, co-workers, and the general public.
+The owners of her movie agency and X-Citement Video, Inc. were arrested and charged.
+She was taken into protective custody and hired lawyer Leslie Abramson.
+On July 10, district attorney's investigators searched Lords' Redondo Beach home as well as the Sun Valley offices of Vantage International Productions and the Sherman Oaks offices of modeling agent Jim South.
+South and other industry officials said that Lords, when seeking employment, had provided a California driver's license, a U.S. passport, and a birth certificate which stated that her name was Kristie Nussman and gave her birth date as November 17, 1962.
+Investigators were able to locate the real Kristie Nussman, who said that her birth certificate had been stolen a few years earlier.
+Two adults who knew Lords, but who requested anonymity, said they saw her picture in the adult magazine Velvet during July 1984 and telephoned the district attorney's office to inform authorities that she was underage, but that an investigator told them they couldn't take action.